 Scientific publications

-Title of the source: International Journal on Software Tools for Technology Transfer
+Title of the source: 2021 22nd IEEE International Conference on Industrial Technology (ICIT)

 Relevant pages: